irahulcse/ATC-Booktique/README.md

 ## Contribute
 + For reporting bug about an incorrect file not being processed, open a new issue.
-+ PRs are always welcome to improve exisiting system and documentation too.
++ PRs are always welcome to improve exisiting system and documentation too.:thumbsup:

 ### Default Login Credentials For Admin
 | Username  | Password |